projen/projen/API.md

 Name|Description
 ----|-----------
 [AutoRelease](#projen-autorelease)|Automatic bump modes.
-[ScheduleInterval](#projen-scheduleinterval)|How often to check for new versions and raise pull requests for version updates.
+[DependabotScheduleInterval](#projen-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [Stability](#projen-stability)|*No description*
 [VersioningStrategy](#projen-versioningstrategy)|The strategy to use when edits manifest and lock files.